HTTPArchive/almanac.httparchive.org/src/content/en/2021/third-parties.md

   )
 }}

-This year we have access to the <a hreflang="en" href="https://developers.google.com/web/updates/2021/03/crux-rank-magnitude">CrUX "rank"</a> for each website—that is a popularity assignment for each site which allows us to group our data into the top 1,000 most used sites, top 10,000 most used sites...etc.
+This year we have access to the <a hreflang="en" href="https://developers.google.com/web/updates/2021/03/crux-rank-magnitude">CrUX "rank"</a> for each website—that is a popularity assignment for each site which allows us to group our data into the top 1,000 most-used sites (based on page views), top 10,000 most-used sites...etc.
 Slicing the data by this popularity rank shows that there is a slight decrease in third-party usage for the less popular websites, but it never dips below 93.28%, again reiterating that pretty much all websites love to include at least one third party.

 However, what does change is the number of third parties used by website: